bakdata/kafka-error-handling/README.md

 ```

 Successfully processed messages are sent to the output topic as before.
-However, errors are send to a specific error topic.
+However, errors are sent to a specific error topic.
 This error topic contains dead letters describing the input value, error message and stack trace of any error that is raised in that part of your topology.

 ## Development